afnnnnn/kopihainan_after/README.md

 # Enhancements Implemented
 `Register and Login Page`
 - Added register page (`register.php`) for user to register their information, and login page (`login.php`) added for users to login as users.
  - `form_handler.php` is added to validate the input validation.
-See `Input Validation` section for more elaboration.

 `Input Validation`
 - Input from users will be going through some process of validation before being sent to the database.